IRC Section 409A Valuation

 Before understanding the applicability of IRC Section 409A on businesses, it is necessary to understand Deferred Compensation Plans.

 Companies that are experiencing growth in their operations want to attract and retain key talent to continue growing.
-Start-up companies often have limited cash flow to grow the business, therefore, look to non-cash compensation alternatives for key employees.
+Start-up companies often have limited cash flow to grow the business, and thus, look to non-cash compensation alternatives for key employees.
 As a result, these businesses offer future incentive employee benefits in the form of Deferred Compensation Plans.
 There are two categories of Deferred Compensation Plans which are detailed below:

-Compliance Scope aAnd Penalties
+Compliance Scope and Penalties

 As noted above, IRC Section 409A applies to compensation deferred under a “Nonqualified Deferred Compensation Plan”.
 The IRS regulates the treatment of NQDS plans for federal income tax purposes.
 All companies that enter a NQDC arrangement with their employees must follow specific rules outlined under IRC Section 409A.1

-Failure to comply with these rules carry heavy penalties for the employee in the risk of losing the tax-deferred plan status and subjecting participants to their plan compensation deferrals declared immediately taxable at a participant’s regular tax rate, and a 20% additional federal income tax penalty, subject state tax penalties, plus an additional underpayment penalty of 1% above the IRS’s general underpayment penalty (in case the employee fails to pay the tax in a timely manner)2.
+Failure to comply with these rules carries heavy penalties for the employee in the risk of losing the tax-deferred plan status, and subjecting participants to their plan compensation deferrals declared immediately taxable at a participant’s regular tax rate, a 20% additional federal income tax penalty, subject state tax penalties, plus an additional underpayment penalty of 1% above the IRS’s general underpayment penalty (in case the employee fails to pay the tax in a timely manner)2.
 For the companies that fail to abide by the Section 409A rules, additional penalties come in the form of payroll taxes on the plans offered, and a decreased value when/if the company decides to file an initial public offering (“IPO”).

-As an aside, Section 409A has no effect on Federal Insurance Contributions Act (“FICA”) (aka Social Security and Medicare) tax3.
+As an aside, Section 409A has no effect on the Federal Insurance Contributions Act (“FICA”) (aka Social Security and Medicare) tax3.

 As per IRC Section 409A rules, any private company that grants to its employees, “equity-based compensation” in the form of stock options, stock appreciation rights, warrants, restricted stocks, restricted stock units, performance stock units, and other, must first determine the Fair Market Value (“FMV”) of its stock4.
 The date of valuation should be as close to the grant date5 of the equity-based compensation award as possible.
 Additionally, the valuation must be updated, at a minimum, on an annual basis, or in case of any material event triggered (whichever is earlier).
 “Material events”6 can include new equity financings; an acquisition offer by another company; certain instances of secondary sales of common stock; and significant changes (good or bad) to a company’s financial outlook.
 A company credibly approaching IPO will also conduct 409A valuations more frequently (e.g., quarterly or even monthly).7

 The end goal of a 409A valuation is to determine the FMV of a company’s stock as of the date of grant of the equity-based compensation award.
 The determined FMV of the stock serves as the predetermined Strike8 Price of the option which the employee exercises at a future date to purchase the company’s shares.
-The employee will realize gain of the exercised option if it is “in-the-money”, i.e., the Strike Price is less than the current FMV of the privately held company’s stock.
+The employee will realize gain of the exercised option if it is “in-the-money”, i.e. the Strike Price is less than the current FMV of the privately held company’s stock.
 If the option is “out of the money”, meaning the Strike Price is above that of the underlying stock, then the employee loses the cost of the option and does not exercise the security.
 It is therefore very important that the FMV of the subject company’s stock be valued correctly to maximize gain for its employees and shareholders.

 Most often a private company has a complex capital structure comprised of multiple classes of securities including common stock, preferred stock, options, and warrants.
 The valuation process for determining the FMV of the subject company’s common stock is presented in a simplified manner below: